Former Prichard chief of staff admits to theft, money laundering

 Blackman has agreed to pay back the $200,000 that he embezzled.

-The judge ruled that the defendant did not have adequate notice of the prosecution's intent to seek an enhanced sentence.
-But rather than sentencing Blackman to a guideline sentence -- which would have allowed him to avoid prison -- the judge instead ordered what amounted to a "do over" that reset the case and allowed prosecutors to start from scratch.
+The judge ruled that the defendant entered his plea without a full understanding of the possible penalties he faced.
+The judge ordered what amounted to a "do over" that reset the case and allowed prosecutors to start from scratch.

 The Alabama Supreme Court put the state case on hold before it could go to trial in November.
 The high court is considering whether to allow the case to move forward from square one or, as the defense wants, to order the judge to sentence him under the original guilty plea.